cortezthekiller/cortezthekiller.github.io/_posts/2019-2-19-Hola-mundo.md

 ![alt text][logo]

-[logo] https://www.hostingmanual.net/wp-content/uploads/bluehost-review-3.jpg "ejemplo de title"
+[logo]: https://www.hostingmanual.net/wp-content/uploads/bluehost-review-3.jpg "ejemplo de title"

 The easiest way to make your first post is to edit this one.
 Go into /_posts/ and update the Hello World markdown file.
 For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.